 - Configure your shipping rates

 - Create a plan for international orders

-As of October 2019 Shopify only supports USA and Canada marketplaces with the FBA service.
+As of January 2021 Shopify only supports USA and Canada marketplaces with the FBA service.
 If you need additional marketplaces contact us.

 1) Register an Amazon Seller Central account and upload your products